Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 # Key terminology

-* Rack: A standardized structure designed to house and organize computer servers and other hardware like network switches.
-Each HPE Cray Supercomputing EX system rack houses `NCNs` and `Non-NCNs` along with slingshot switches.
-This is also referred to as cabinets.
+* Rack: A standardized physical structure designed to house and organize computer servers and other hardware like network switches.
+Each HPE Cray Supercomputing EX system rack houses NCNs and non-NCNs, along with Slingshot switches.
+Racks are also referred to as cabinets.
 * [Zone](Zones.md): A zone represents a logical failure domain.
 It is common for Kubernetes clusters to span multiple zones for increased availability.
 * Failure Domain: Failure domains are zones which includes infrastructure that provides availability for CSM services.
 * MPFD: Management Plane Failure Domain